Joint Notice of

 - Your doctor may be treating you for a heart condition and may need to know if you have other health problems that could complicate your treatment.
 The doctor may use your medical history to decide what treatment is best for you.
 The doctor may also tell another doctor about your condition so that doctor can help provide care or consultation to determine the most appropriate care for you.
 On occasion, we may need to communicate with your physician’s answering service in order to expedite your care and to provide timely information for a physician who is “on-call.”

 - We also may disclose medical information about you to people outside Tuality who may be involved in your medical care after you leave Tuality, such as long-term care facilities, personal caregivers, or home health agencies.

 For payment.
-We are permitted to use and disclose medical information about you so that the treatment and services you receive at Tuality may be billed to you and so that payment may be collected from you, an insurance company, health plan, or other third-party payer.
+We are permitted to use and disclose your protected health information so that the treatment and services you receive at Tuality may be billed and payment may be collected from you or an insurance company, health plan, or other third-party payer.
 For example:

-- We may need to give your health plan information about a service you receive here, so we may be paid or reimburse you for the service.
+- We may need to give your health plan information about a service you receive here, so we may be paid or you may be reimbursed for the service.

 - We may release medical information to emergency responders to allow them to obtain payment or reimbursement for services provided to you.

 - We are permitted to use and disclose medical information about you for our own organization’s operations.
-These uses and disclosures are necessary to run Tuality and our affiliates and make sure that all of our patients receive quality care.
+These uses and disclosures are necessary to run Tuality and our affiliates, and ensure that all of our patients receive quality care.

-- We also are permitted to disclose your medical information for the health operations of another health care provider or health plan, as long as they have a relationship with you and need the information for their own quality assurance purposes, for purposes of reviewing the qualifications of their health care professionals, or conducting skill improvement programs.
+- We also are permitted to disclose your medical information for the health operations of another healthcare provider or health plan, as long as it has a relationship with you and needs the information for its own quality assurance purposes, for purposes of reviewing the qualifications of its healthcare professionals, or for conducting skill improvement programs.

 - We may use your medical information to ensure we are complying with all federal and state compliance requirements.